 The fifth of lyar 5708—May 14, 1948—is a date that will remain enshrined in Jewish hearts as long as our people will continue to exist.
 Many of us still recall quite vividly the spontaneous eruption of joy among Jews everywhere on that historic day when the State of Israel was proclaimed.
 Jews danced in the streets and wished one another mazal tov.
 Nothing could mar this exuberance of pride in Jewish hearts: not the invasion of the Arab armies, which threatened the very existence of Israel, and not even the cynical attitude of many of the so-called friends of Israel in the United Nations, who did not lift a finger to save Israel and defend the United Nations’ own partition resolution, and who called for an armistice only when Israel took the offensive and the Arab armies were thoroughly defeated.

-To a great many of our people Yom ha-Atzmaut (Israel’s Independence Day) heralded the beginning of the end of the long Jewish history of Galut (exile) the at’chalta di-geulah.
-To millions of Jews in all corners of the globe, the creation of the State of Israel represented escape from persecution, freedom from discrimination, and a salvation from death itself.
+To a great many of our people, Yom ha-Atzmaut (Israel’s Independence Day) heralded the beginning of the end of the long Jewish history of Galut (exile) the at’chalta di-geulah.
+To millions of Jews in all corners of the globe, the creation of the State of Israel represented an escape from persecution, freedom from discrimination, and salvation from death itself.
 To a vast majority of our people, it was the fulfillment of an age-long dream.

-Even as Jews throughout the world were rejoicing in this modern miracle, religious scholars were contemplating the halalkhic implications of this extraordinary event.
+Even as Jews throughout the world were rejoicing in this modern miracle, religious scholars were contemplating the halakhic implications of this extraordinary event.
 Articles and responsa dealing with Yom ha-Atzmaut appeared in a number of Torah publications in America as well as in Israel, with the result that there exists to date a fairly extensive literature on the various aspects of Yom ha-Atzmaut in the Halakhah.
 The present article will attempt to present a digest of the more important publications in as simple terminology as possible.

-As the author sees it, the halalakhic problems are essentially as follows: 1.
+As the author sees it, the halakhic problems are essentially as follows: 1.
 Is Yom ha-Atzmaut a “holiday,” and if not, are we permitted to declare it as such?
 2. Are we obligated to recite the Hallel (the chapters of the Psalms recited on festivals) on Yom ha-Atzmaut, and if not, are we permitted to do so with a berakhah, a blessing?
 3. Are weddings and haircuts permitted on the Fifth of lyar, which occurs during the Sefirah period?
 4. Is Tachanun (prayers of petition, ordinarily omitted on happy occasions) to be omitted on Yom ha-Atzmaut?
 5. Is the blessing of shehecheyanu (recited on occasions of joy) to be pronounced on this day?

 It is to be expected that some of these problems are interdependent and to some degree, even overlap each other.
 Nevertheless, we will try to present each of them in detail.